mspnp/go-batcher/docs/events.md

 - __error__: This is raised if there was some unexpected error condition, such as an authentication failure when attempting to allocate a partition.

+- __provision-start__: If SharedCapacity is used, there will be a provisioning activity at Start() and whenever the SharedCapacity changes.
+This event is raised at the start of that provisioning activity.
+The provisioning activity may raise events such as those shown below by AzureBlobLeaseManager.

+- __provision-done__: This is raised at the end of provisioning activity after all other provisioning events are raised.

+### Events raised when using AzureBlobLeaseManager

-- __created-container__: The Azure Storage Account must exist, but the container can be created in Provision().
-This event is raised if that happens.
+- __created-container__: This is raised if a container is created during a provisioning activity.
 The msg is the fully qualified path to the container.

-- __verified-container__: During Provision(), if the container already exists, this event is raised.
+- __verified-container__: This is raised if a container was found to already exist during a provisioning activity.
 The msg is the fully qualified path to the container.

-- __created-blob__: During Provision(), if a zero-byte blob needs to be created for a partition, this event is raised.
+- __created-blob__: This is raised if a zero-byte blob needs to be created for a partition.
 The val is the index of the partition created.

-- __verified-blob__: During Provision(), if a zero-byte blob partition was found to exist, this event is raised.
+- __verified-blob__: This is raised if a zero-byte blob partition was found to already exist.
 The val is the index of the partition verified.